 “When it comes to stylish travel, I know just the place.”

-This site is about travel from the point of view of stylish, discerning and cultured urban folk who work hard and are short of time, so need to get the most out of their trips.
-Jaillan’s aim is to help them cut to the travel chase by giving them some great edited ideas for interesting, cool and unique places to go.
+This site is about travel for stylish, discerning and cultured urban folk who work hard and are short of time, so need to get the most out of their trips.
+Jaillan aims to help them cut to the travel chase by giving them some great edited ideas for interesting, cool and unique places to go.

 Jayne is a travel blogger on a mission to visit and blog about her experiences in 40 different countries before her 30th birthday.

 “This trip to The Gambia will be my first visit to this part of Africa, and I am most looking forward to meeting the people, sharing their smiles and discovering the beauty of The Gambia’s coastline.”
 Jayne

 Recommended for you: The top 10 Things to Do in The Gambia on a Budget